Thursday, July 28, 2011

 All the way to Memphis

-Whirlwind style...
-Woke early Monday morning thinking about taking Istaboa over to Lauderdale for a little maintenance and to resupply before heading back to the islands.
-The internet had a glitch so I walked to the office to unglitch that.
-Discussed future projects with Tucker, then sauntered back down the dock to the boat and heard the phone ring.
+Woke up early Monday morning, thinking about taking Istaboa to Lauderdale for maintenance and resupply before heading back to the islands.
+The satellite comms were glitchy, so I walked to the office to reboot it.
+Had a quick chat with Tucker about future projects, then sauntered back down the dock.
+Suddenly, the phone rang.

-Next thing I know is— Crew Istaboa is loaded in the Albury and Tuck is screaming down Pipe Creek taking us to Staniel to catch a plane for Lauderdale to link up with another plane to Memphis.
+Next thing I know, Crew Istaboa is loaded in the Albury.
+Tuck is screaming down Pipe Creek, racing us to Staniel to catch a plane to Lauderdale, where we'll link up with another plane to Memphis.

 Though we've been expecting my mother's demise, the actual act took us by surprise.
-After fighting a hard fight for more than 2 years, ultimately she had succumbed to a very painful illness.
+After fighting a hard fight for more than 2 years, she ultimately succumbed to a very painful illness.
 She finally let go.
 Good for her.

-We had never flown out of the Exumas before so I took my little camera and got some very interesting shots.
+We had never flown out of the Exumas before so I took a little camera and got some very interesting shots.

 Bird's eye view of our little paradise